vuralcanasal/GitNotes/01_Init_Add_Commit.md

 >
 > !important.log

-# Include a specific file that would otherwise be ignored
-!important.log

 # Git Add
 After working on your project, you can see the changed files by using `git status`:
 > On branch main